aimrt.channel

 “”

-Channel Pub Topic name, supports regular expressions
+Name of the Channel Pub Topic, supports regular expressions

 pub_topics_options[i].enable_backends